bibleexchange/courses/book-of-romans/003_practical/1401_chapter-14.md

 Romans chapter 14:

 Conduct indicates character.
-Romans 14: Is designed to designate the difficult… Roman rule, there were a lot of Gods in Rome at this time.
+Romans 14: Is designed to designate the difficult&hellip;
+Roman rule, there were a lot of Gods in Rome at this time.
 And when they sacrificed to a God, they only used part of the animal and the rest of it was sold on the open market.
 They worshipped days.
 They fasted and feasted on certain days.
 And they were putting more importance on days and not the Christ.
 We are to love the heart of men, and reach out to the heart of men.